nkadel/samba-4.11-x-srpm/README.md

 samba-4.9.x-srpm
 ================

-SRPM building tools for Samba 4.9 on Fedora.
-Samba 4.x compatibilies are no longer with RHEL or CentOS, due to gnutls and other updates.
+SRPM building tools for Samba 4.9 on Fedora and RHEL 7.
+Samba 4.9.x with domain controller enabled is is not possible on current RHEL, so dc is only enabled on Fedora.
+Fedora now *has* 4.9.3, so it's not as necessary there anymore.

 These are built from Fedora rawhide releases, and need to be built and installed in the following order.